 There is a common misconception that all of West Kent is a highly affluent area.
 Whilst this is true for the majority of the area, high levels of affluence masks the fact that a number of communities across West Kent are more deprived.
 Whilst the geographical extent of that deprivation may be less when compared, for example, to coastal parts of Kent, the families and individuals in our more deprived communities suffer exactly the same range of inter-related problems and circumstances that are suffered by those living in the most deprived parts of Kent.
 In these areas of need, there are high levels of worklessness and general economic disadvantage.
 Our approach in West Kent is a highly targeted one focused on those localities most in need.
 Parts of the following West Kent communities are the most deprived: Snodland, East Malling, Trench (Tonbridge), Swanley, Edenbridge, Sherwood, and Broadwater.
 In these locations, further investment is required to build engagement with those families most in need and to strengthen community pride and resilience.
+A new West Kent Communities programme to address the above issues is urgently needed.
+Sustainable funding is required to enable a longer term and more consistent approach to tacking the root causes of deprivation in the community in West Kent which are most in need of support.

-Market Towns
+Town Centre Regeneration and Market Towns